-Intuitively, one can use the average of the past video chunk sizes as the estimated future video chunk size, but this leads to large errors for videos with more dynamical bitrate.
-Deep Neural Network (DNN)-based models have then been designed to predict video chunk size [14].
-For different videos, meta-learning is an effective way to train similar tiny models fast [15], for video sessions with different content characteristics.
-Based on the predictions, reinforcement learning-based agents then use the prediction as state inputs and QoE metrics as rewards, to adjust future bitrate decisions for rate adaptation.
+Intuitively, one can use the average of the past video chunk sizes as the estimated future video chunk size, but this leads to large errors for videos with more a dynamic bit rate.
+Deep neural network (DNN)-based models have therefore been designed to predict video chunk size.
+For different videos, metalearning is an effective way to train similar tiny models quickly for video sessions with different content characteristics.
+Based on the predictions, RL-based agents then use the prediction as state inputs and the QoE metrics as rewards to adjust future bit rate decisions for rate adaptation.